composable-com/composable-ui/docs/docs/build_and_deploy/deploy_aws.md

 ## Create a new AWS Amplify app
 - Sign into your AWS console
 - Go to the  AWS Amplify service.
 It can be found by searching for "AWS Amplify" in the search bar.
 - Once in the AWS Amplify dashboard, click on `Create new app`.
+Follow the steps below to configure the new app.

 ### Configure the new app

+#### Source Code setup
 - Select `GitHub` as the Git provider, and click `Next`.
 - Select your Composable UI repository from the `Select a repository` search bar.
    - Note: You may need to click on the `Update GitHub permissions` button to authorize AWS access to your desired github organization and specific github repository.